 \section{Model}

-A schematic representation of the model is provided in Figure \ref{fig:figmodel}.
-The city is mathematically defined as a grid in the Cartesian plane.
+A schematic representation of the model is provided in Figure \ref{fig:figmodel}, and an ODD+D \citep{grimm2010odd,muller2013describing} description of the ABM is given in Appendix \ref{sec:oddd}.
+Our model considers an already formed city, mathematically defined as a grid in the Cartesian plane.
 A specific point of the grid is a \textit{location}.
-Space is characterized by different levels of \textit{attractiveness}, a variable subsuming amenities, job opportunities and convenience in transportation.
+Space is characterized by different levels of \textit{attractiveness}, a variable subsuming exogenous intrinsic features and endogenous social characteristics.
 Time is discrete.
-At each time step: \begin{enumerate} \item Some households -- the buyers -- come to the city from the outside and try to purchase a dwelling in the metropolitan housing market.
-They select a location with a probability proportional to the expected utility in that location. \item Households already living in the city decide to put their dwelling on sale with a certain probability.
+At each time step: \begin{enumerate} \item Some households -- the buyers -- come to the city from outside and try to purchase a dwelling in the metropolitan housing market.
+They select a location with a probability proportional to their expected utility at that location. \item Households already living in the city decide to put their dwelling on sale with a certain probability.
 We refer to the households with a dwelling on the market as ``the sellers''. \item The buyers have heterogeneous incomes and \textit{bid} a certain amount in order to secure a property.
 The bids are proportional to their income. \item The sellers determine the price they \textit{ask} by employing an aspiration level heuristic. \item At each location, buyers and sellers are matched through a continuous double auction.
 The transaction price is a weighted average of the bid and ask prices.